Russo-Turkish War (1710–1713): Battle of Stănilești

 Peter and Cantemir concentrated their troops on the right bank of the Prut, across the river from the Ottomans.
 On 19 July, Ottoman janissaries and Tatar light cavalry crossed the Prut, by swimming or by boat, driving back the Russian advance guard.
 This allowed the remainder of the Ottoman army to build pontoon bridges and cross the river.
 Peter tried to bring up the main army to relieve the advance guard, but the Ottomans repulsed his troops.
 He withdrew the Russo-Moldavian army into a defensive position at Stănilești, where they entrenched.
 The Ottoman army rapidly surrounded this position, trapping Peter's army.
-The janissaries repeatedly attacked, but were repulsed, suffering about 8.000 casualties.
+The janissaries repeatedly attacked, but were repulsed, suffering about 8,000 casualties.
 However, the Ottomans bombarded the Russo-Moldavian camp with artillery, preventing them from reaching the Prut for water.
 Starving and thirsty, Peter was left with no choice but to sign a peace on Ottoman terms, which he duly did on 22 July.

+Kuban

+On July 3, 1711, Admiral Apraksin set out for Kuban with combined forces, reaching Azov on August 5 to resupply.
+He resumed his advance on August 14, unaware the Pruth Campaign had ended and peace was signed; he learned this in mid-September but continued operations, possibly as retaliation.

+The Kuban Valley, rich in livestock but poorly defended, had about 23,000 mostly untrained troops, including 10,000 former Cossacks and Old Believers.
+Fortifications were largely destroyed, and artillery was minimal.

+On August 26, Apraksin split his forces.
+The 18,460-strong vanguard under Colonel Lyvov advanced to block enemy regrouping.
+On August 29 near the Kuban River, a major Tatar force was defeated; about 5,000 drowned and nearly 22,000—including civilians—were captured.
+Kalmyks also crushed Nureddin-Sultan’s forces, killing some 11,300 Tatars.

+Meanwhile, Kabardian leaders renewed allegiance to Russia, agreeing in February with Saratov’s commander to fight the Turks.
+By June, they promised to raise up to 30,000 men.
+Crimean attempts to mobilize Kumyks against Kabarda failed.

+On August 30, 5,000 Kabardians led by Prince Tatarkhan Bekmurzovich defeated a 10,000-strong Crimean and Nekrasovite force near the Kuban River, killing 359, capturing 40, and seizing 2,700 horses.
+Many Nogais drowned fleeing.
+Kabardian losses were 70 dead and 120 wounded.
+They were rewarded by Russia in 1712–1713.

+Afterward, Apraksin advanced northeast, then returned to Azov via the Kuban Steppe.
+Early September reports noted 4,000 Nogais ambushed by Kalmyks, freeing thousands of Russian captives.
+On September 6, Apraksin repelled a 7,000-strong attack by Nureddin-Sultan.
+Soon after, he learned of the Russian defeat at Pruth and ended the campaign.